 Here, we carry out interventions focused on education in emergency such as psychological support for children suffering from post-conflict trauma and we promote their return to education through the reconstruction and rehabilitation of primary and secondary schools in war-torn areas.

-Since 2019, we also implement WASH activities, such as the rehabilitation of distribution and purification systems destroyed under ISIS occupation and the dissemination of water- and hygiene-related best practices in the district of Shirqat, in Salah Din Governorate.
+Since 2019, we also implement Water and Sanitation activities, such as the rehabilitation of distribution and purification systems destroyed under ISIS occupation and the dissemination of water- and hygiene-related best practices in the district of Shirqat, in Salah Din Governorate.